A couple kisses during their Iceland elopement

 9. Snæfellsnes Peninsula

-The western region of Iceland is known for its dramatic scenery, including a glacier, volcano, and black pebble beach.
+The western region of Iceland is known for its dramatic scenery, including glaciers, volcanos, and black pebble beaches.

 10. Kerid Crater Lake

-Find beauty unlike anything you’ve seen at this multi-colored volcanic crater in southern Iceland.
+Find beauty unlike anything in this multi-colored volcanic crater in southern Iceland.

 11. Hvitserkur

-The basalt sea stack off the coast of northern Iceland looks a lot like a dragon and provides a spectacular view well worth the drive.
+The basalt sea stack off the coast of northern Iceland looks a lot like a dragon and provides a spectacular view that is well worth the drive.

 12. Aldeyjarfoss